Choosing a Good Nursing Home

 2. Visit the nursing home to see how the staff interacts with each other

-I recommend that you actually go and visit the nursing home and spend an hour or two in the waiting area or other common areas of the facility and just observe what happens in a typical day.
+I recommend that you actually go and visit the nursing home and spend an hour or two in the waiting area or other common areas of the facility and just observe what happens on a typical day.
 Pay attention to how the nurses, therapists, and aides interact with each other.
 Chances are if they are being rude to each other, then they are going to be rude to your family member, especially when you’re not there.
-Also, watch to see if they are taking the time to talk to the residents or are too busy gossiping with each other and are ignoring the residents.
+Also, watch to see if they are taking the time to talk to the residents or are too busy gossiping with each other and ignoring the residents.

 3. Ask questions of the nurses and nurse’s aides

 In the past, many of the owners of Ohio nursing homes lived in the same community and knew many of the residents before they even started living at the nursing home.
 They treated the residents like family.
 This has changed as more and more nursing homes are bought up by large national corporations who are more concerned with cutting costs in order to improve their stock price.
-With Medicare reimbursement and Medicaid reimbursement rates remaining flat and expenses going up, this often results in staffing of the nursing homes being kept to the bare legal minimum.
+With Medicare reimbursement and Medicaid reimbursement rates remaining flat and expenses going up, this often results in the staffing of the nursing homes being kept to the bare legal minimum.
 This means nurses and aides are often overworked and underpaid.

 4. Give the nursing home the smell test